 Upon arrival at the slaughtering plant, chickens are removed from their crates and shackled, upside down, by their legs on a conveyor system.
 They are then stunned (rendered unconscious) in an electrical water bath and have their neck cut to allow bleeding out.
 They are then plucked, cleaned, processed and packed.
 Before slaughter, the birds may experience suffering and pain, particularly due to rough handling or shackling of birds with broken bones, leg disorders or bruises.
 There are also several welfare risks associated with electrical water bath stunning, including pre-stun electric shocks and ineffective stunning.

 Controlled atmosphere stunning (CAS) and low atmospheric pressure stunning (LAPS) are two alternatives to electric waterbath stunning.
-CAS uses gases to stun the birds, and this system is widely used in Australia.
-LAPS is a newer form of stunning where birds are placed in a chamber and the atmospheric pressure is gradually reduced, causing birds to lose consciousness gradually and painfully and is not yet in use in Australia.
+CAS systems are used widely in Australia, it involves exposing birds to high concentrations of carbon dioxide resulting in loss of consciousness.
+LAPS is a newer form of stunning and not yet available in Australia, it is where the atmospheric pressure is gradually reduced in a sealed chamber causing birds to lose consciousness (to read more about LAPS, click here).
 Both CAS and LAPS have the benefit of not needing to handle and shackle live birds, reduce stress, and allow greater uniformity of the stun between birds.

 Since meat chickens grow at such a rapid rate and reach slaughter weight at such an early age, the birds which are used to breed meat chickens are also genetically predisposed to grow very fast and eat a lot of food.
 These breeder birds therefore are feed and water restricted, are in a chronic state of hunger, and are kept in low light to prevent abnormal behaviours.